 Something else to consider: Megapixels don’t matter as much as aperture.
 Cameras with a wider aperture (lower ƒ-stop numbers translate to wider lenses) let in more light, which greatly helps produce better shots in the dark.
 The high-megapixel sensors found in the latest devices are nice, but it's a common misconception that pixel count directly translates to better-looking photos.

 Front camera specs are important, too.
 In a world where we’re taking more selfies than ever, you shouldn’t overlook a phone’s front camera.
-Some front cameras, like the ones on the iPhone 11 and Pixel 3, can actually perform the same portrait mode effects that rear cameras pull off.
-In fact, the Pixel 3 and Galaxy S10 Plus are a rare handful of phones to employ dual lenses up front, allowing you to pull off more creative effects or fit groups of people into your selfies.
+Some front cameras, like the ones on the iPhone 11 and Pixel 4, can actually perform the same portrait mode effects that rear cameras pull off.
+Some phones, like the older Galaxy S10 Plus, feature two front cameras, with the second lens pulling in more background details.

 Finally, don’t forget about video.
 Your cameras shoot more than just still images.
 Consider what resolution the camera captures video at along with the frame rate.
 (The Pixel 4, for example, can record 4K video at 30 frames per second, while the iPhone 11 and 11 Pro double the frame rate to 60 fps for 4K video, and the Galaxy S20 series can go all the way up to an astonishing 8K.)